Do you need help? Please contact our support team from 9 to 17 CET via support.pressclub@bmwgroup.com.

 INTRODUCTION

-Coachbuilding is the art and science of creating bespoke bodywork on a pre-assembled chassis.
-It is as old as the motor car itself.
-All but extinguished by mass production, coachbuilding nonetheless lives on with Rolls-Royce at the forefront of its rejuvenation.
+Coachbuilding is the art and science of creating bespoke bodywork on a pre-assembled chassis, a craft that predates the motor car itself.
+At one time all but extinguished by mass production, coachbuilding today lives on at the Home of Rolls-Royce, drawing on more than a century of experience and the marque’s unique Bespoke capabilities.

 THE GENESIS OF COACHBUILDING

-In those early days, car manufacturers generally produced only the mechanical components: a ‘rolling chassis’ was sent to specialist coachbuilders, who then added bodywork to the client’s specification.
-Some coachbuilders had simply switched from making horse-drawn vehicles; others had begun capitalising on the new opportunities the motor car presented.
+Rolls-Royce was founded in an era when car manufacturers generally produced ‘rolling chassis’, which were sent to specialist coachbuilders to be fitted with bodywork to the client’s specification.
+Some of these coachbuilders had simply switched from making horse-drawn vehicles; others had begun capitalising on the new opportunities the motor car presented.

-These pre-Edwardian car bodies were built in much the same way as their horse-drawn predecessors had been.
-It quickly became apparent that materials and methods perfectly suited to the pace of horses were less amenable to the hitherto undreamt-of speeds of 30 to 40 miles per hour now attained by the motor car.
-The art of coachbuilding would have to become altogether more scientific.
+These pre-Edwardian car bodies were built in much the same way as their horse-drawn predecessors.
+It quickly became apparent that, when applied to motor cars, their traditional materials and methods were unequal to the speeds of 30 to 40 miles per hour they were now being subjected to.
+The art of coachbuilding would have to adapt to the new reality.

 COACHBUILDING AND ROLLS-ROYCE: A BRIEF HISTORY

-Until the 1930s, most coachbuilders remained true to long-established practice, which involved assembling a wooden frame, usually in ash, onto which aluminium or steel body panels were either pinned or welded.
-This allowed almost any shape to be created, with designs based around the interior space and fittings requested by the customer.
-As their experience grew, materials improved and motor cars’ speeds increased, coachbuilders adapted their methods, with later frames made from metal tubing or angle-iron.
+Until the 1930s, most coachbuilders remained true to long-established practice, which involved assembling a wooden frame, usually in ash, onto which aluminium or steel body panels were typically nailed, tacked or screwed.
+As materials improved and motor cars’ speeds increased, frames were increasingly made from metal tubing or angle-iron.

-Contrary to popular belief, however, this did not mark the end of coachbuilding at Rolls-Royce.
+This traditional craft was eventually replaced by semi-monocoque construction, with subframes for the mechanical components.
+In the case of Rolls-Royce, this occurred in October 1965 with the introduction of Silver Shadow.
+Contrary to popular belief, this did not mark the end of coachbuilding at Rolls-Royce.
 The Phantom VI, built on a separate chassis, remained in production, albeit in small numbers, until 1993, with coachwork supplied by Rolls-Royce subsidiary H. J. Mulliner, Park Ward Ltd.

 SOVEREIGNTY OF DESIGN

-Although in theory a coachbuilt Rolls-Royce could be any shape the customer desired, in practice there were constraints.
-Rolls-Royce motor cars were designed on proven technical principles that were, in the minds of the Company’s founders, unarguable and inviolable.
-By insisting on fixed dimensions for the bulkhead behind the radiator, they were able to ensure the bodywork maintained the essential proportions that visually identified it as a 'true' Rolls‑Royce.
+Although a coachbuilt Rolls-Royce could, in theory, be any shape the client desired, in practice, there were constraints.
+Rolls-Royce motor cars were designed on proven technical principles that were, to Henry Royce at least, unarguable and inviolable.
+By insisting on fixed dimensions for the bulkhead behind the radiator, he was able to ensure the bodywork maintained the essential proportions that visually identified it as a ‘true’ Rolls-Royce.

-Those proportions remain enshrined in the marque's design tenets to this day.
-Examine any contemporary Rolls-Royce and it exhibits the 2:1 ratio of body height to wheel diameter first established with the Silver Ghost in 1907.
-The body shape is defined by three fluid lines running the length of the car: the ‘waft line’ that gives the car its sense of movement; the ‘waist line’ that lends it purpose and presence; and the silhouette, which expresses its individual character.
+Those proportions remain essential to the marque’s design language.
+Every Rolls-Royce motor car maintains the 2:1 ratio of body height to wheel diameter first established with the Silver Ghost in 1907.
+The body shape is defined by three fluid lines running the length of the motor car: the ‘waft line’ that gives the car its sense of movement; the ‘waist line’ that lends it purpose and presence; and the silhouette, which expresses its individual character.
+It is also graced with the Pantheon grille, crowned with the Spirit of Ecstasy figurine.

 GREAT COACHBUILT ROLLS-ROYCE MOTOR CARS OF THE PAST